murkl/arch-os/docs/README.md

    and writes it to a USB device you pick.
    ([Ventoy](https://www.ventoy.net) or `dd` work just as well.)
-2. **Boot the target machine from that device.** It starts on its own and asks what to do — install, or repair a system already on a disk.
+2. **Boot the target machine from that device.** It starts on its own and asks what to do, install or repair a system already on a disk.
 No keymap or network step first.
 3. **Answer the questions.** Every answer is saved as it is given, so an interrupted run picks up where it left off.